louvrecly/track-previewer/README.md

 ## 💡 Features

-- Search bar to search for tracks
+- Search bar to search for tracks using keywords
 - Shows a list of tracks available according to the search query
-- Shareable URL with search results
+- Shareable URL with search results based on keyword and page query params
-- Responsive UI to the device width
+- Responsive UI to the device-width

 ## ⚙️ Tech Stack